32 Recession-Proof Jobs To Thrive in Any Economy

 9. Public Utility Workers

-Depending on your skills and geographic location, well-qualified public utility workers can earn between $80,000 to $90,000.
+Depending on your skills and geographic location, well-qualified public utility workers can earn between $80,000 and $90,000.

 Entry-level and “helper” positions pay up to 50% less, with an annual salary between $40,000 and $50,000 for most utility jobs.